jgarzik/bc-hashfs/README.md

 This is an API service that provides a hash-based REST GET/PUT, providing content-addressible data storage services.

+This project aims towards a robust, high performance API service using django, nginx, uwsgi and 21BC.

 Theory of Operation
 -------------------
 The interface is very REST-ful, and intended to behave similarly